Basic Boat Info

 · Two custom designed and fabricated Grab Rails were attached to both sides of the companion way to facilitate safe movement from the cockpit to the cabin.
 There are also bronze tether connections in the cockpit for safety in a rough sea, as well as Jacklines in-place to safely maneuver over the boat deck.

 · The primary 55lb.
 Spade Anchor is oversized with 300' of 5/16" galvanized chain that is easily pulled up by an oversized Lewmar H3 Windlass.
 "From the cockpit" controls for raising and lowering the anchor to specific depths and a counter to know how much chain is out.
 The Windlass can also be controlled by foot switches on the foredeck.
 The chain then is dropped by way of a custom designed Stainless Steel Tube to a Stainless Steel covered hold just ahead of the holding tank, below the waterline for correct weight distribution.
 A second Bow Anchor, a CQR 35 lb is located beside the primary anchor with both chain and nylon rode.
-There is also a Stern Anchor, mounted on an Anchor Roller with a locker directly below the deck to store the chain and rode.
+Anchor Roller with a locker directly below the deck to store the chain and rode.

 · Two large self-tailing new Lewmar 50 Winches are mounted on the original Stainless Steel Supports one on either side of the cockpit to control the head sail.
 Each rail has mounted an Adjustable Car System for controlling and maintaining the correct angle of the head sails, both controlled from the cockpit.